AdobeDocs/control-panel.en/help/performance-monitoring/using/database-monitoring.md

 ### Storage overview {#storage-overview}

+>[!CONTEXTUALHELP]
+>id="cp_dbdetails_storagedetails"
+>title="About Storage overview"
+>abstract="In this tab, you can get detailed information on the different Campaign resources that are consuming database space."

 The **[!UICONTROL Storage overview]** area provides a graphical representation of the space occupied by:

 * **[!UICONTROL System resources]**